 Why Go to the Gym When You Can Work Out Outside?

-If you, like Kim and I, prefer to get away from smelly, bicep-pumping gyms in favour of more natural, all-around (and free!) fitness training, this Vancouver calisthenics park list is for you.
+If you, like Kim and I, prefer to get away from smelly, bicep-pumping gyms in favor of more natural, all-around (and free!) outdoor fitness training, this Vancouver calisthenics park list is for you.

 While these Vancouver calisthenic parks pale in comparison to the amazing setups elsewhere in the world, like San Francisco, Los Angeles, or even Dubai, all you really need is a bar or two, some creativity, and your own fat (or fit) ass for weight, right?